radian-software/curlinate/README.md

 ```
 % curlinate https://...
-    [--ja3 fingerprint-or-shorthand]
+    [--clienthello "some raw packet in base64"]
     [-X, --method METHOD]
-    [-H "Your-Header: Some value"]...
+    [-H, --header "Your-Header: Some value"]...
     [--body "raw request body"]
     [--body-base64]
 ```

-Providing `--ja3` is required; there is no default.
-You can also specify this option using the environment variable `JA3` instead, if that is easier.
+If you do not provide `--clienthello` then a default TLS fingerprint is used (no guarantee is made about which one).
+You can also specify this parameter using the environment variable `CLIENTHELLO` (same base64 format) if that is easier.

 As with curl, the method defaults to GET.
 If you provide a request body then this does not automatically change the method to POST,